Leonie-Winter/contact-manager/README.md

-# Notes for the developers
+# Contact Manager
+A full programm written in python with custom tkinter
+---

-- to start application run main.py
+**To start application simply clone repo and run main.py**
+## Features
+- Fully supports importing .vcf files
+- Lets you put contacts into groups
+- Add images to contacts
-- Note: it auto installs packages, add more if needed
+- It auto installs packages needed to run

+## Made by
+- Max Mendgen (Github / Social)
+- Nelio H. (Github / Social)
+- Leonie-Winter (Github)

+## Note
+This was created as a replacement for a written examination as part of the "databases" part of our schools compsci course.

+---

-## Dokumentations
+### Dokumentations about libraries

 - CustomTkinter: https://customtkinter.tomschimansky.com/# contact-manager